waynodiablo/Oystercard/yelpv3.md

 end
 ```

 Note that we are using [shallow nesting](http://guides.rubyonrails.org/routing.html#shallow-nesting).
 Follow that link and have a read about shallow nesting, and see what adding `shallow: true` does to your Rails routes - in short it means we can avoid ever having resources nested more than one level deep in our URL structure.

+Check your tests and amend any routes that may have changed.

 ##### Creating endorsements controller